offsoc/onionplan/docs/proposals/usability/certificates.md

 (since Version 1.7.4, released in 2021) establishes two validation methods to ensure that someone request the certificate really control a given .onion address:

-1. An "Agreed‑Upon Change to Website", where the service operator must include some secret at the `/.well‐known/pki‐validation` in the site.
+1. An "Agreed‑Upon Change to Website" (manually or via [ACME][]), where the service operator must include some secret, such as at the `/.well-known/pki-validation` of the site.
+2. TLS [using ALPN][].
-2. Checking of a Certificate Signing Request (CSR) signed by the Onion Service private key and containing an specific cryptographic nonce (i.e, a shared secret to be used only once), like using the [onion-csr][] tool.
+3. Checking of a Certificate Signing Request (CSR) signed by the Onion Service private key and containing an specific cryptographic nonce (i.e, a shared secret to be used only once), like using the [onion-csr][] tool.